In this article, you can learn how to search for content in Happeo.

 Admin Settings: Search

-When you navigate to your Admin settings and click on Search, you will find the default Happeo apps as well as the Connectors that you have authenticated to see Search Results and Predictions.
-For more information on how to authenticate Search Connectors, please see this article.
+When you navigate to your Admin settings and click on Search, you will find the default Happeo apps and the Connectors you have authenticated to see Search Results and Predictions.
+Please see this article for more information on how to authenticate Search Connectors.

 By clicking on the downward pointing arrow next to a Search Connector, you can toggle on or off Search or Predictions.